BabylonJS/OldDocumentationSite/content/classes/2.4/HDRCubeTexture.md

 ## new [HDRCubeTexture](/classes/2.4/HDRCubeTexture)(url, scene, size, noMipmap, generateHarmonics, useInGammaSpace, usePMREMGenerator)

 Instantiates an HDRTexture from the following parameters.

-         * @param url The location of the HDR raw data (Panorama stored in RGBE format)

 #### Parameters
  | Name | Type | Description